Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality

 \section{Multivariate Lagrange interpolation}

-Similar to the Newton case, our notion of unisolvent nodes also allows us to generalize the concept of Lagrange interpolation to multi--dimensions.
+Even though the present unisolvent nodes do not have to be tensorial, and therefore the results of \cite{sauertens,sauerL} do not apply, we can still generalize the concept of Lagrange interpolation to multi-dimensions.
 For this, we define: \begin{definition}[Lagrange polynomials] Let $m \in \N$, $A \subseteq \N^m$ be a complete set of multi-indices, and $P_A = \{p_{\alpha}\}_{\alpha \in A}$ be an unisolvent set of nodes with respect to a polynomial subspace $\Pi_{P_A} \subseteq \Pi_{m}$.
 Then, we define the \emph{multivariate Lagrange polynomials}

-where $\delta_{\cdot,\cdot}$ is the Kronecker delta. \end{definition} For $A= A_{m,n,\infty}$ and a regular grid $P_A$, this definition recovers the notion of \emph{tensorial $m$D Lagrange interpolation}~\cite{Gasca,sauertens}, where
+where $\delta_{\cdot,\cdot}$ is the Kronecker delta. \end{definition} For $A= A_{m,n,\infty}$ and the grid $P_A$ becomes tensorial and the above definition recovers the known notion of \emph{tensorial $m$D Lagrange interpolation}~\cite{Gasca,sauertens}, where

-The following theorem then generalizes the classic facts known for $1$D Lagrange interpolation~\cite{berrut,Lloyd} and for tensorial $m$D Lagrange interpolation. \begin{corollary}[Lagrange basis] Let the assumptions of Definition \ref{def:LagP} be fulfilled.
+The following theorem then generalizes the classic facts known for 1D Lagrange interpolation~\cite{berrut,Lloyd} and for tensorial $m$D Lagrange interpolation~\cite{berrut,Lloyd} to the non-tensorial multi-dimensional case: \begin{corollary}[Lagrange basis] Let the assumptions of Definition \ref{def:LagP} be fulfilled.
 Then: \begin{enumerate} \item[i)] The Lagrange polynomials $L_\alpha \in \Pi_A$ are a basis of $\Pi_A$. \item[ii)] The polynomial $Q_{f,A}(x) = \sum_{\alpha \in A}f(p_{\alpha})L_{\alpha}(x) \in \Pi_{A}$ is the unique polynomial interpolating $f$ on $P_A$ and can be determined in $\Oc(|A|)$ operations. \end{enumerate} \end{corollary}